dagronf/DFSearchKit/README.md

 `DFSearchKitTests.swift` contains a small number of tests (so far) that can be used to see how it works

+`dfskindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFSKFileIndex to create a command line tool interface to the index

 ## Todo

 Asynchronous search, lots of other stuff!
 This is a learning project only.
 Maybe it will be useful to someone